How to apply for housing

 Housing application Accordion Closed

 Log into the housing portal using your NAU user ID and password.
 Then follow the step-by-step directions to complete your application.
-You will be responsible for a $100 non-refundable housing application fee after completing your application.
+You will be notified at your NAU email when you may pay the $100 non-refundable application fee

 Note: If you try to log in to apply and receive a Login Error message, your enrollment deposit is still being processed, and access to the application should be available by the next day.